jhorcicka/spring-boot/document-storage/README.md

 Initial thoughts
 * Spring Boot.
 * H2 database.
-* For DEMO purpose, create a static set of users.
+* For DEMO purpose, create a static set of users (not needed in the end).
 * Do not store binary documents in database.
 * Use generated names for the stored files (paths are in database).
 * Security (encryption).